USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch03_preparing_to_run.md

 Download the latest netCDF release from http://www.unidata.ucar.edu/software/netcdf/ and follow the instructions to install on your system.

-** Compile netCDF without netCDF4 and HDF5 support. **
+**Compile netCDF without netCDF4 and HDF5 support**

-The general steps for installation on a Linux system with, C-shell, GCC and Gfortran are below.
+The general steps for installation on a Linux system (with C-shell, GCC and GFortran) are below.
 These instructions are an example and we recommend using the latest release available at the time of your CMAQ installation.

 ```
 ### Set up your Linux system environment